organicaudio/useful-code-snippets2/docs/kuberentes.md

 - Services: allow communication between deployment controllers

 Services:
+- allows to manage how the pods can be accessed
+- defines a logical set of pods
+- pods are selected via a LabelSelector
+- modes:
-- internal: pods can only communicate within k8s cluster over there IP (default behaviour of pods without a service)
+    - ClusterIP (default): pods can only communicate within k8s cluster over there IP
-- external: pods can be accessed through the node ip and the so called NodePort
+    - NodePort: pods can be accessed through the node ip and the so called NodePort
     - load balancer: to expose application to the internet
+    - ExternalName: expose a service by a name

 Labels:
 - added to objects like pods, services, deployments